keboola/component-dynamodb/README.md

 - **Column Configuration** - Configuration of the input columns.
 The names must appear exactly as they are in the destination and the source table.
 The column type must be set to its appropriate value.
     - `scalar` type - the column contains a single value [e.g. string, number, ...]
     - `object` type - the column contains a valid JSON string.
-This allows exporting of a nested structures -> the nested structures must be serialized within the column values. e.g.
+This allows exporting of nested structures -> the nested structures must be serialized within the column values. e.g.
     ```json
     {